abdulazizkarim11/skynewshomepage/README.md

 ## Description
 This project was created to demonstrate the use of Cypress with cucumber.
 This project is coded in Javascript.

+## How to Install

+- Clone the repo (git clone https://github.com/abdulazizkarim11/skynewshomepage.git)
+- Run npm install cypress.

+Below is guide on running the tests.

 ### How to run tests
 - Navigate to the root folder /skyNewscom